 Are you a fan of Bungou Stray Dogs?
-Or are you in Ginza looking for a unique bar in the area?
+Or, are you someone in Ginza looking for a unique bar to visit?

-You’ve probably already noticed that most of the characters in Bungou Stray Dogs are based on Japanese artists.
+If you are familar with the anime, you’ve probably already noticed that most of the characters in Bungou Stray Dogs are based on real, historical Japanese artists.

-It turns out, that during the half of the past century, Oda Sakunosuke, Osamu Dazai & Ango Sakaguchi used to drink at Bar Lupin.
+As it turns out, during half of the 19th century, Oda Sakunosuke, Osamu Dazai & Ango Sakaguchi used to drink at Bar Lupin.

 In other words: